 Marketplace comprises a range of artistic-led and business activity and is open to all, from first-time filmmakers to established talent, from feature-length film projects, to shorts and series.
 Marketplace offers a number of mentoring opportunities including Meet the Execs and festival guidance through its Switchboard.

 One of the world’s largest non-fiction and factual markets and pitching forums, with the opportunity to meet with over 300 international funders, broadcasters, distributors and exhibitors.
-Doc/Fest offers a unique way to pitch projects through match made meetings between pitchers and Decision Makers and for creative and financial discussions.
+Doc/Fest offers a unique way to pitch projects through match made meetings between pitchers and industry representatives and for creative and financial discussions.
 Projects range from long form to short form films, series and formats.

 Doc/Fest welcomes International Delegations to the festival, creating opportunities to meet international filmmakers, partners and co-producers from around the world.
 Doc/Fest also facilitates UK Talent groups, students and graduates introducing new delegates to the festival.